MoreiraLAB/ICARO/README.md

 B) Script files:
 After performing the changes previously indicated and properly installing and setting up the environment, these scripts should simply run without requiring any changes.

- 0) **```icaro_resources.py```** - Includes several variables and functions that will be called throughout the pipeline.
+ 0) **```icaro_resources.py```** - Includes several variables and functions that are called throughout the pipeline.
- 1) **```1_dataset_split.py```** - Dataset split script, creating a training, test, and validation set.
-Each subset is written as a txt file with unique proteins, ligands, and interactions included in each set.
+ 1) **```1_dataset_split.py```** - Dataset split script, creating training, test, and validation sets.
+Each subset was written as a txt file with unique proteins, ligands, and interactions included in each set.
 It creates a new ./results/ and ./feature/ folder.

 ```bash
 python3 1_dataset_split.py
 ```

  2) **```2_FeatureExtraction_ifeature.py```** - Retrieves iFeature protein features.
-From a fasta file with protein sequences from a dataset, it exports ifeature protein features.
-It requires to install iFeature within the ./feature/ folder.
+A FASTA file with protein sequences from a dataset exports signature protein features.
+This requires the installation of an iFeature within . /feature/ folder.

 ```bash
 cd ../features/
 git clone https://github.com/Superzchen/iFeature
 cd ../scripts/
 python3 2_FeatureExtraction_ifeature.py
 ```
- 3) **```2_Normalization_ifeature.py```** - iFeature feature normalization script that receives a txt file of training, test, and validation proteins and writes a h5 file with iFeature descriptors normalized by training features.
+ 3) **```2_Normalization_ifeature.py```** - - iFeature feature normalization script that receives a txt file of training, test, and validation proteins and writes an h5 file with iFeature descriptors normalized by the training features.

 ```bash
 python3 2_Normalization_ifeature.py
 ```

  4) **```3_FeatureExtraction_mordred.py```** - Retrieves MORDRED ligand features.
 From ligand's smiles available at the "Canonical Smiles" column from the main dataset, it exports MORDRED features in a h5 file.

 ```bash
 python3 3_FeatureExtraction_mordred.py
 ```